I just don’t get the ‘Game of Thrones’ and ‘House of the Dragon’ obsessions - KESQ

 Plus, these days I’m searching for as many things as possible to feel good about.
 So sorry “House of the Dragon,” it doesn’t appear we’re meant to be.

-Don’t feel sad for me that I’m missing out on all the action of the second season of a show that’s eagerly awaited because I’m cool with it.
+Don’t feel sad for me that I’m missing out on all the action of the eagerly awaited second season, because I’m cool with it.
 And should anyone try to shame you for the same or express that they can’t believe that anyone wouldn’t love “GOT” or “HOTD,” share this piece with them.
 I want them to know it was me.

 The-CNN-Wire